Nonrelativistic versus relativistic quantum scars in billiard systems: Graphene and Haldane Billiards

-In addition to considering the full-stadium GB and QB we also analyzed spectral properties of the quarter-stadium GB and QB.
-The reason is that, while for the QB we can obtain the eigenstates for the two symmetry classes separately, this is not possible in the GB, because the mirror symmetry is perturbed along the axis with zigzag-edge structure, implying that a complete extraction of contributions from BBOs is not possible in that case; cf. Figs.~\ref{NND} and~\ref{Delta3} (c).
-In~\reffig{Nfluc_FFT_GBHB} the fluctuating part of the integrated spectral density and the length spectra of the quarter stadium GB (black) and HGB (black) are compared around the band edges.
-They lie on top of each other, also for the full-stadium GB and HGB (not shown).
-Like in the QB and NB we observe slow oscillations which are indeed well described by the semiclassical trace formula~\refeq{NbboQB} of the QB (blue curves).
-We would like to mention, that at the band edges the fluctuating parts and the length spectra also agree very well with those of the corresponding QB, confirming the predictions of~\cite{Dietz2015}.
+In addition to considering the full-stadium GB and NRQB we also analyzed spectral properties of the fully disymmetrized full stadium billiard, that is the quarter-stadium GB and NRQB.
+The reason is that, while for the NRQB we can obtain the eigenstates for the two symmetry classes separately, this is not possible in the GB, because the mirror symmetry is perturbed along the axis with zigzag-edge structure, implying that a complete extraction of contributions from BBOs is not possible in that case; cf. Figs.~\ref{NND}-\ref{Delta3} (c).
+In~\reffig{Nfluc_FFT_GBHB} the fluctuating part of the integrated spectral density and the length spectra of the full stadium GB (black) and HGB (red) are compared around the band edges.
+They lie on top of each other, also for the quarter-stadium GB and HGB (not shown).
+Like in the NRQB and NB we observe slow oscillations which are indeed well described by the semiclassical trace formula~\refeq{NbboNRQB} of the NRQB (blue curves).
+We would like to mention, that at the band edges $\mathcal{N}^{fluc}(k_m)$ and the length spectra also agree very well with those of the corresponding NRQB, thus confirming the findings of Ref.~\cite{Dietz2015}.
 Therefore, we consider in the following only the properties of the eigenstates around the Dirac point.